MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/choose-command-line-tool.md

   If the tool is simple to use and provides the information you need, there is no need to create a cmdlet.
 However, this isn't always the case with command-line tools.
-Many command-line tools have their own unique syntax, parameters, and output that make it difficult for inexperienced administrators to use the command.
-Converting the command into a cmdlet provides all the benefits of cmdlet discovery, syntax consistency, and structured output as objects.
+Many command-line tools have their own unique syntax, parameters, and output that make it difficult for inexperienced administrators to use the tool's commands.
+Converting a command into a cmdlet provides all the benefits of cmdlet discovery, syntax consistency, and structured output as objects.

 - **The command-line tool output is difficult to use in automation.**